m1shaezez/serversstatus/README.md

 # Changelog v2
 Beta 2: Uploaded to public.
 Deleted Loading and progressbar, added "info", support Windows 8, and so many new services!

+# Changelog v3
+Beta 3: Uploaded to public.
+Beta 3 is now supported Windows XP SP3 + Windows Vista (SP2 with Platform Update).
+Beta 3 is now have a portable version (.jar).
+Beta 3 is now have a new tray icon in Windows 7-10!
+New Mozilla Public License 2.0 in Github